joshhsoj1902/helm-crd/ISSUE.md

 When these two steps are done in order, the second will always fail
 > Error: UPGRADE FAILED: failed to create resource: the server could not find the requested resource (post foos.bar.com)

-This means existing uers can't cleanly upgrade to the new version of the chart as the `crd-install` hook did not run and did not install the required CRD.
+This means existing users can't cleanly upgrade to the new version of the chart as the `crd-install` hook did not run and did not install the required CRD.

 #### Cleanup